dBillionaire-Dev/RESTful_API-task-manager/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue)

 A **RESTful backend API** built with **Node.js**, **Express**, and **MongoDB**.
-This project demonstrates clean backend architecture, authentication, database modeling, and API best practices — suitable for portfolio and real-world use.
+This project demonstrates clean backend architecture, authentication, database modeling, and API best practices, suitable for portfolio and real-world use.

 ---